ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. Validates if the request contains the following input parameters
    * Biometric Authentication Type - Mandatory
    * Language Code - Mandatory
-2. If no data is present in the DB for the input parameter received, responds with appropriate message.
+2. If no data is present in the Database for the input parameter received, responds with appropriate message.
 1. If both the input parameter is missing, responds with all the data.
 1. If one of the input parameters is missing, throw the appropriate message.
 Refer "Messages" section.
 1. Validates if the response contains the List of Biometric Attributes with all the attributes against Biometric Authentication Type and Language Code Received